You Can't Always Get What You Want: Graham Hill and the elusive British Grand Prix

-Berton refused, telling him that the car was designed to run at this exact air pressure, and that he wasn't about to authorize a change.
+Berthon refused, telling him that the car was expressly designed to run at that exact air pressure, and that he wasn't about to authorize a change.
 It proved to be the first of many conflicts Hill and Berthon would have.

 Hill got another surprise in Argentina.
 His prior team, Lotus, had a startlingly quick new machine--the Lotus 18.
 The Englishman had known Colin Chapman had a new rear-engine car in the works, created in an effort to keep Hill from walking out.
 Chapman had shown him the drawings.
 Though suitably impressed, Hill departed anyway, unable to forget all the team's many past failures.
 Now, watching his ex-teammate Innes Ireland qualify second fastest, he had to be kicking himself.
 On race day, Ireland jumped out to an immediate lead, spun on lap 2, recovered, and fought his way back, to lead again, only to be slowed by an engine misfire, and finished sixth.
 Meanwhile, having qualified a promising third fastest, Hill's BRM retired with broken valve strings.